 Minor in Creative Writing.
-Creative writing minors complete, with grades of C- or better, at least 20 semester hours beyond ENGL:100 and including WRIT:350.
-The remaining courses are chosen with guidance and approval of the departmental minor adviser from departmental offerings in writing: WRIT:240, WRIT:250, WRIT:270, WRIT:350, WRIT:450 and WRIT:550, all of which, except for WRIT:270 and WRIT:550, may be taken more than once for credit provided that the subtitle and content of the course are changed.
-COMM:131 Introduction to Journalism also satisfies requirements of the minor.
-Declaration of a creative writing minor requires submission of a six- to eightpage creative writing sample to the director of creative writing.
+Creative writing minors complete, with grades of C- or better, at least 20 semester hours beyond ENGL-100 and including a WRIT 300-level, intermediate workshop class.
+The remaining courses are chosen with guidance and approval of the departmental minor adviser from departmental offerings in writing.
+See the course descriptions for information about which courses may be repeated.
+COMM-131 Introduction to Journalism also satisfies requirements of the minor.
+Declaration of a creative writing minor requires submission of a six- to eight-page creative writing sample to the director of creative writing.
 Select members of the creative writing faculty will review this sample to ensure that students have the ability to succeed in this minor.
 Note that approval of a creative writing minor does not guarantee a place in workshop classes.
 The creative writing minor is not open to students pursuing the creative writing major.